Updated: Sep 28, 2022

 So with that, Bedella got to work, grinding peanuts, testing flavours, and getting her recipes just right.
 Fortunately, a family friend sponsored the purchase of her nut grinder, so Bedella was able to bring the production in-house, quite literally, with a spare room in the backyard of her family’s home.
 She then started selling her nut butters to friends and family to get their feedback and improve her recipes.

 At this point, Bedella joined Universal Outreach's Business Accelerator program. where she received advice on costing her product, marketing her business, identifying her target audience and further developing her brand.
-You can see a video of Bedella and her brother making peanut butter and being mentored during the program here.
+Check out Bedella and her brother making their signature butter in the video below.

 At this point in her new business’s evolution, Bedella decided to apply for Universal Outreach’s Business Loan Program and successfully secured a loan for her project.
 With that loan, she could pay for a substantial shipment of packaging, and she is now amidst the packaging process of her first major production.